menu

 One downside of living in Dixons Mills, however, is that residents on average have to contend with a long commute, spending on average 34.42 minutes every day commuting to work.

-Being a small town, Dixons Mills does not have a public transit system used by locals to get to and from work.
+Dixons Mills is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Dixons Mills is nearly on par with the US average for all cities of 21.84%: 18.83% of adults 25 and older in Dixons Mills have a bachelor's degree or advanced degree.
+The percentage of adults in Dixons Mills who are college-educated is close to the national average for all communities of 21.84%: 18.83% of the adults in Dixons Mills have a bachelor's degree or advanced degree.

 The per capita income in Dixons Mills in 2018 was $19,090, which is low income relative to Alabama and the nation.
 This equates to an annual income of $76,360 for a family of four.
 However, Dixons Mills contains both very wealthy and poor people as well.